bafyle/Facepage/README.md

 - [x] Redesign the friendship system between the users (if needed)
 - [x] Use signals in:
   * Sending notifications (alpha version, needs some redesigns)
-    - [x] use SSE to push notification alarm (needs a redesign for the frontend)
+    - [ ] use SSE to push notification alarm (needs a redesign for the frontend to work)
   * Creating the profile and activation link objects for the new registered users
 - [x] Uploading media to AWS
 - [x] Optimize database queries